-In the beginning, you might have to rely on the trial and error to get the best quality picture, which may consume more time, but with a little practice, you will get quite used to and acquainted with the software.
-It is not very tough as the company looks into it that the software is user-friendly and it can be said without an iota of doubt that they succeeded to a large extent.
+In the beginning, you might have to rely on trial and error to get the best quality picture, which may consume more time, but with a little practice, you will get quite used to and acquainted with the software.
+It is not very tough as the company looks into it that the software is user-friendly, and it can be said without an iota of doubt that they succeeded to a large extent.
 It is advisable to store your photos n TIFF format.

 LinoColor Elite and SilverFast were known to be the two best scanning software, but the LinoColor is no longer available.
 Thus, the choice is quite easy — SilverFast.

-What are the Best 35mm slide scanner for older slides?
+What is the Best 35mm slide scanner for older slides?

 The digital era has truly ushered in a revolution in the field of photography.
-But, before its advent, people used to stock and store their cherished occasions either in the negatives or 35mm slides.
-But, quite sadly, the sole aim of storing these slides — to go down the memory lane and re-capture the past memories in leisure time — is ultimately not served on most occasions because a 35mm slide projector is not very easily available and it is also very difficult to set it up.
+Before its advent, people used to stock and store their cherished occasions either in the negatives or 35mm slides.
+Sadly, the sole aim of storing these slides — to go down the memory lane and re-capture the memories in leisure time — is ultimately not served on most occasions because a 35mm slide projector is not very easily available, and it is also tough to set it up.
 It is precisely here that the importance of a 35mm slide scanner becomes so very pronounced.